adamheins/ramp-bot/README.md

 separated by a 3 foot high wall.
 The wall had a ramp leading up and down the wall at an angle of 30 degrees.
 The goal was to get from a specified point on one side of the wall to a another specified point on the other side of wall.
-Since our robot climbed the ramp, we called ourselves Everest Robotics.
-Just a difference of scale.
+Since our robot climbed the ramp.

 This is (very close to) the code that ran on the robot during the competition, which the robot completed successfully.